Mojang/EducationContent/python/lesson6/activity3.md

 ```

 ## Step 1
-Write a code to make the Agent detect and avoid randomly placed blocks, as it moves through the course.
+Write some code to make the Agent detect and avoid randomly placed blocks, as it moves through the course.
 To do this use an
 `||logic:if else||` conditional with an **elif** conditional in between.
 For the **if** condition use two `||agent:agent detect||` commands
 with an **and not** operator in between them.
 For the **elif** condition use two `||agent:agent detect||` commands
 with an **and** operator in between them.
 An example of two conditions with an **and not** operator: